Oil portraits are available on traditional stretched canvas.

 sending out your portrait

 It’s usually advisable to allow your painting to stay with me for a couple of weeks after completion to make sure that the paint layer is fully dry and stable.
 Once ready, oil portraits are safely sandwiched between two custom sheets of MDF board to fully protect the canvas, before being double wrapped in polythene.
-I use the Royal Mail Next Day Special Delivery which is a tracked service requiring a signature on delivery and I’ve always found it very reliable.
+For smaller sized portraits I generally use the Royal Mail‘s Next Day Special Delivery – this is a tracked service requiring a signature on delivery which I’ve always found completely reliable.
+Larger portraits or international orders are sent by UPS courier.
 Portraits are also fully insured in the mail however (read more on guarantees in the terms and conditions) The prices page has full delivery information and costs for sending your oil painting out to you.
 If you live in the London region you are also very welcome to collect your painting from me in person.

 framing and looking after your oil portrait